 - Make the information visual.
 No one wants to read pages and pages of text!

 - Give context.
 Align your targets with what the science is saying.
 How do your sustainability efforts align with corporate strategy?
 Be brief.

 - Set goals and show progress against those goals.

 - Use plain English.
 Just because you speak “acronym” doesn’t mean your audiences do.

 Assurance and comparability, the next frontier

-Since reports are mostly unverified, there are questions about the reliability of the data.
-Adoption of external assurance is coming slowly, 12% of the S&P 500 in 2014, up from 8% in 2013.
-This is still an evolving area, but definitely the next battle in sustainability reporting.
+Reports are still mostly unverified, so there are questions about the reliability of the data.
+Adoption of external assurance is coming slowly, 36% of the S&P 500 in 2018, but that is mostly some data and largely greenhouse gas emissions.
+This is still an evolving area, but definitely the next step in sustainability reporting.

 Comparability is another area ripe for refinement.
 With competing frameworks and no standard way to measure and report on KPIs, stakeholders and investors are left to their own devices to compare companies.
-Although the stock exchanges are getting into the act, there is not yet a clear path forward to any unified standard.
+With more players getting into the act and a proliferation of frameworks, there is not yet a clear path forward to any unified standard.
 Yet.

 What you can do now

 Wherever you are in your sustainability journey, there is room for improvement: